 Opinion submitted by Réseau FADOQ and Canada Post: Another step closer to loss of autonomy for seniors (French)

 Submitted as part of public consultations on how Canada Post’s decision to cut home mail delivery in urban areas affects Montrealers.

-Bill 10: Insufficient administrative restructuring for a sick Quebec.
+Bill 10: Insufficient administrative restructuring for a sick Quebec (French)

 Submitted as part of special consultations on Bill 10, An Act to modify the organization and governance of the health and social services network, in particular by abolishing the regional agencies.

 Bill 3: Impoverishing Quebec (French)